ufoym/imbalanced-dataset-sampler/README.md

 # Imbalanced Dataset Sampler
+A (PyTorch) weighted sampler for rebalancing the class distributions when sampling from the imbalanced dataset.

 ![license](https://img.shields.io/github/license/ufoym/imbalanced-dataset-sampler.svg)

-A (PyTorch) weighted sampler for rebalancing the class distributions when sampling from the imbalanced dataset.
+## Introduction

 In many machine learning applications, we often come across datasets where some types of data may be seen more than other types.
 Take identification of rare diseases for example, there are probably more normal samples than disease ones.
 In these cases, we need to make sure that the trained model is not biased towards the class that has more data.
 As an example, consider a dataset where there are 5 disease images and 20 normal images.
 If the model predicts all images to be normal, its accuracy is 80%, and F1-score of such a model is 0.88.
 Therefore, the model has high tendency to be biased toward the ‘normal’ class.